bhatakti-atama/robo_resource/electronics/arduino/specifications/HeaderPins.md

       e.g. val = digitalRead (10)
    #### digitalWrite (pin_number, value)
       This function writes, meaning gives the digital value to the specified pin given by pin_number. value takes in two values HIGH(1) or LOW (0)

+   The above functions can be easily understood with the Blink LED example.
+   Some of the pins have ‘~’ in front of them.
+These are used for Pulse Width Modulation (PWM).
+To learn about PWM go the link below: